Songbird Sings Legrand: Background and development

-On December 8, 2002, the Philippine Daily Inquirer confirmed the duo's collaboration, titled Songbird Sings Legrand, with dates announced as February 14–15, 2003 at the PICC Plenary Hall in Pasay.
+On December 8, 2002, the Philippine Daily Inquirer confirmed the duo's collaboration, titled Songbird Sings Legrand, with dates announced as February 14–15, 2003 at the PICC Plenary Hall.
 Following the announcement of the two-night concert, all the tickets made available for the shows sold out, which prompted a third date to be added on February 16.
-The show was a joint production by Maximedia and CityLights Entertainment U.K., with Dove as its sponsor.
+The show was a joint production by Maximedia and CityLights Entertainment U.K., with hygiene brand Dove as its major sponsor.
 During the concert, Legrand and Velasquez were accompanied by the 60-member ensemble of the San Miguel Philharmonic Orchestra.
 It was aired as a two-part television special on May 11 and 18, 2003 on GMA Network.